Texas school shooting victims take action against gunmaker

 By Tom Hals

-Lawyers for Alfred Garza, father of Robb Elementary School student Amerie Jo Garza, requested in a letter on Friday to Daniel Defense that the Black Creek, Georgia-based gun manufacturer provide information about its marketing to teens and children.
+Lawyers for Alfred Garza, father of Robb Elementary School student Amerie Jo Garza, requested in a letter on Friday that Daniel Defense provide information about its marketing to teens and children.

-"We ask you to begin providing information to us now, rather than force Mr. Garza to file a lawsuit to obtain it," his lawyers wrote in the letter.
+"We ask you to begin providing information to us now, rather than force Mr. Garza to file a lawsuit to obtain it," said the letter.

+Daniel Defense of Black Creek, Georgia did not immediately respond to a request for comment.

+The 18-year-old Uvalde gunman, Salvador Ramos, stormed the school on May 24 and killed 19 students and two teachers before he was killed by law enforcement, according to authorities.

 Marin's filing late on Thursday is a petition that allows a party to begin investigating potential claims.